opensearch-project/documentation-website/_opensearch/query-dsl/term.md

 ## Terms lookup query (TLQ)

 Use a terms lookup query (TLQ) to retrieve multiple field values in a specific document within a specific index.
-Use the `terms` operation, and specify the index name, document Id and specify the field you want to look up with the `path` parameter.
+Use the `terms` operation and specify the index name, document ID and field you want to look up with the `path` parameter.

 Parameter | Behavior
 :--- | :---
-`index` | The index name that contains the document that you want search.
+`index` | The index name that contains the document you want search.
-`id` | Specifies the exact document to query for terms.
+`id` | The exact document to query for terms.
-`path` | Specifies the field name for the query.
+`path` | The field name for the query.

 To get all the lines from a Shakespeare play for a role (or roles) specified in the index `play-assignments` for the document `42`: